davkk/masters-thesis/typst/main.typ

 == Correlation functions for pions

+The uncorrected distributions in @fig:closure-pi-pi show noticeable differences from the truth, particularly in $Delta eta$ projection.
+Using efficiency corrections makes the reconstructed results closer to truth.
+In the $Delta phi$ projection, both correction dimensions reproduce the overall shape of the correlation function, although systematic deviations of up to 2% remain.

 #figure(pdf("../data/LHC24f3c/pi-pi/data_correction.pdf"), caption: [
   MC closure in 1D and 2D for pion+ pion+ from proton-proton collisions.
 ]) <fig:closure-pi-pi>

-The uncorrected distributions show noticeable differences from the truth, particularly in $Delta eta$ projection.
-Using efficiency corrections makes the reconstructed results closer to truth.
-In the $Delta phi$ projection, both correction dimensions reproduce the overall shape of the correlation function, although systematic deviations of up to 2% remain.

 The $Delta eta$ projection shows a different trend: at $|Delta eta| > 1$, the corrected points rise above the truth.
 Previous analyses of mixed‑event corrections show that finite binning in event multiplicity and primary vertex (PV) position can create a mismatch in the background shape at large $eta$ differences, forming a wing-like structure @wings.
 This artifact appears in both 1D and 2D corrections.
 Nevertheless, the deviation from the truth in the 2D projection remains smaller compared to the 1D case.